manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 Consider the view $v^+$ with the *first* non-faulty Primary that started after GST at time $T$.
 Since we are after GST, then on or before time $T+ \Delta$ the primary will receive ```<echoed-max(v+,*)>``` from all non-faulty parties (at least $n-f$).
 Hence will send a ```<propose(v+,p)>``` that will arrive at all non-faulty parties on or before time $T+2\Delta$.
 Hence all non-faulty parties will send ```<echo(v+,p)>``` (because they are still in view $v^+$).
 So all non-faulty parties will hear $n-f$  ```<echo(v+,p)>``` on or before time $T+3\Delta$.
 So all non-faulty will decide $p$ because they are still in view $v^+$.

-This concludes the proof of Liveness.
+This concludes the liveness proof.

 *Exercise 8: Show that there is no liveness (via an infinite execution) if view $v$ is set to be the time interval $[v(2 \Delta),(v+1)(2 \Delta))$.
 In other words, each $2\Delta$ clock ticks each party triggers an increment of the view by one.*